| New Mexico's Leading Humanist Press — Independent Publishers Since 1986 |

 the Presbytery of Rio Grande, Chairman of Enlistments and Candidates, Chairman of the Commission

 on Race, and Moderator of the Presbytery.
 In 1966 he left the church, in sorrow and anger, mostly over the Vietnam War.
 He taught school for ten years, at the Albuquerque Academy and at Sandia Preparatory School.
-Since 1976 he has been self-employed and building a body of work as a writer.
-He has assisted in his wife's business, Draperies by Adela, as bookkeeper, estimator and installer, and has managed several businesses of his own, including worm ranching, organic gardening, conducting dream workshops, raising rabbits, selling fireplace inserts and caning chairs.
+In 1976 he became self-employed, assisting in his wife's business, Draperies by Adela, and managing several businesses of his own, including worm ranching, organic gardening, conducting dream workshops, raising rabbits, selling fireplace inserts and caning chairs.
+All the while he was building a body of work as a writer.
 In 1986, he and Adela founded Amador Publishers.
-He has done freelance teaching and writing, for the NEW MEXICO INDEPENDENT, AIM MAGAZINE, ANARCHY, XIZQUIL, HIGHLIGHTS FOR CHILDREN, PM MAGAZINE, Senior Citizen workshops, UNM Honors Department, and UNM Continuing Education Department.
-Over the decades he has been an activist in peace and justice causes, emphasizing in recent years his concern for radioactive dumping in New Mexico.
-He is a long-time member of the Humanist Society of New Mexico.
-His work has been hard to classify, according to genre.
-His outlook is planetary, unitary, peacemaking, anti-racist and anti-sexist, sensing the importance of the inner, curious, sensual, mythic.
-His interests include: cosmology, philosophy, psychology, mythology, death, anthropology, literature, biography, drama, film, dreams, Spanish, Mind Games, Tarot, piano, basketry, caning, gardening, bees, ecology, travel, his marriage to Adela Amador, five grown children and step-children, and seven grandchildren.
+Throughout his life, Harry was an activist in peace and justice causes.
+In 1965 he answered Dr. Martin Luther King Jr.'s call for clergy to go to Selma, Alabama to assist in voter registration and demonstrations again police brutality in the wake of "Bloody Sunday."
+He participated in the successful march from Selma to Montgomery on March 25, where he personally witnessed Dr. King deliver his "How Long, Not Long" speech.
+In later years he joined the movement to stop radioactive dumping in New Mexico.
+He was a long-time member of the Humanist Society of New Mexico.
+Harry's work has been hard to classify, according to genre.
+He considered his outlook "planetary, unitary, peacemaking, anti-racist and anti-sexist, sensing the importance of the inner, curious, sensual, mythic."
+Harry Willson, prolific writer of fiction, satire, social commentary and philosophy, died of cancer on March 9, 2010 at the age of 77.

 |